state-alchemists/zrb/docs/getting-started.md

 curl https://raw.githubusercontent.com/state-alchemists/zrb/main/install.sh | bash
 ```

-Check our [installation guide](./installation.md) for more information about the installation methods, including installation as a docker container.
+Check our [installation guide](./installation.md) for more information about the installation methods, including installing Zrb as a docker container.

 # Running a Task